-In addition to the physical injuries you have suffered, any expenses you’ve incurred as a direct result of the medical mistakes that were made, and proof of any loss of earnings will be factored into the final calculation of the amount of compensation you claim.
+The physical injuries you have suffered and any expenses you’ve incurred as a direct result of the medical mistakes will be considered.
+Proof of any loss of earnings will also be factored into the final calculation of the amount of compensation you claim.

 In order to build a successful case, it helps to have as much information as possible about what happened.
 The more detail you have about your treatment, including the names and dates of the people involved, and any paperwork you've got from the complaints procedure, the better.

 You can claim compensation for any injuries or losses suffered which were a direct result of the negligent treatment you received.

 - loss of earnings